finos/symphony-bdk-java/docs/message.md

 > Therefore, the actual `Message.getContent()` result will be `"<messageML>Hello, World!</messageML>"`

 ## Using templates
-The `MessageService` also allows you to send messages using templates.
+The `Message.Builder` also allows you to build a message from a template.
 So far, the BDK supports two different template engine implementations:
 - [FreeMarker](https://freemarker.apache.org/) (through dependency `com.symphony.platformsolutions:symphony-bdk-template-freemarker`)
 - [Handlebars](https://github.com/jknack/handlebars.java) (through dependency `com.symphony.platformsolutions:symphony-bdk-template-handlebars`)

-### How to send a message from a template
+### How to send a message built from a template
 > In the code examples below, we will assume that FreeMarker as been selected as template engine implementation.
 > See [how to select the template engine implementation](#select-your-template-engine-implementation).